Jayasurya-Vardhan/EcoSizer/README.md

     pip install PyQt5
     pip install plotly
     ```
     To make the oemof-solph optimization model work, you need to set up a solver.
-The steps for installing this solver vary depending on the type of computer you're using.
+The steps for installing this solver vary depending on the system type you're using.
 Here's a guide to help you through the installation process on different operating systems. https://oemof-solph.readthedocs.io/en/stable/readme.html#contents or https://youtu.be/eFvoM36_szM?si=3pRmnGV7J129kBKo

 3. **Clone the Repository:**
     ```bash